jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week6_miniproject2.md

 # ==========[ In-Class ]==========

 ## Follow-ups

+### CORRECTIONS:

+* Claude Sonnet 4.5: 30hr of continous coding for 11k line

 Email me a link to your github with all your project materials.
 If you have a private repo/folder, share it with jon-chun (github) and/or jonchun2000@gmail.com (Google).